 - "The competition will find it difficult to match the new CR-V in looks, fuel economy, feature content and safety, but where it really stands out is value for the money." -- Kelley Blue Book

 Other SUVs to Consider

-The 2014 Honda CR-V seats five and has standard front-wheel drive.
+The 2015 Honda CR-V seats five and has standard front-wheel drive and a 2.4-liter four-cylinder engine.
 All-wheel drive is available.
-A 2.4-liter four-cylinder engine and five-speed automatic transmission are standard.
-The 2014 Honda CR-V comes in three trims: LX, EX and EX-L. The CR-V was last redesigned in 2012 and heads into 2014 mostly unchanged.
-As a result, this overview uses applicable research and reviews from the 2012, 2013 and 2014 model years.
+A new CVT is standard in all models.
+The 2015 Honda CR-V comes in four trims: LX, EX and EX-L and Touring.
+The CR-V receives a number of updates for the 2015 model year.
+However, since it was last redesigned in 2012, this overview uses applicable research and reviews from the 2012 through 2015 model years.